A Guide to the BC Economy and Labour Market

 Employment data from different sources

-However, there are some differences in the definitions underlying the SEPH and LFS numbers.
-The most important ones are that the SEPH figures don't include workers who are:
+There are some differences in the concepts on which the SEPH and LFS numbers are based.
+For example, the SEPH figures don’t include workers who are:

 • Self-employed;